RupeshKumar4511/Operating-System/README.md

 <br>

 7. Distributed OS : The Distributed Operating system is not installed on a single machine, it is divided into parts, and these parts are loaded on different machines.
 A part of the distributed Operating system is installed on each machine to make their communication possible.
+Clusterd os is an example of this type of system (in this os , several devices are connect to same local network for execution of process.)

 8.Time Sharing Os :
 A Time-Sharing Operating System allows multiple users to access the system concurrently, and this occurs by allocating a small time slice or quantum to each task.like server.